strake/atl.hs/README.md

 ## Features

-atl features 5 arrow transformers which you might recognize from mtl:
+atl features 7 arrow transformers which you might recognize from mtl:

+- ContT
 - ExceptT
 - ListT
 - ReaderT
+- RWST
+- StateT
 - WriterT
-- StateT
-- RWST

 ... and their pure equivalents (arrows transformers on `(->)`).